stritti/covid-ampel-widget/README.md

 Cases of the last 7 days per 100,000 inhabitants are shown.
 These is used in Germany to define levels for secure each other.

-Using additiona Apps the Covid-19 Ampel-Widget could be integrated into [iOS](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-iOS)) and [Android](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-Android):
+Using additional Apps the Covid-19 Ampel-Widget could be integrated into [iOS](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-iOS)) and [Android](https://github.com/stritti/covid-ampel-widget/wiki/Anleitung-Android):